DevBrianKE/Wk1-Code-Challenge/README.md

 Each challenge is self-contained in its respective JavaScript file.
 You can run each file individually using Node.js or directly in your browser's console.

-## Contributing

-Contributions are welcome!
-If you'd like to improve the solutions or add more challenges, feel free to fork the repository and submit a pull request.

 ## Author